 Ceilings

 Repair category:

-Notes: It should be noted that lath and plaster ceilings will generally deteriorate with age, resulting in the loss of the plaster key.
+Notes: Some general surface cracks and undulations to ceilings and cornicings.
+It should be noted that lath and plaster ceilings do generally deteriorate with age, resulting in the loss of the plaster key.
+Accordingly, ongoing repairs can be anticipated.